 The best dividend payers have the financial fortitude to fund growth and respond to whatever the economy and competitors throw at them.
 The interest coverage ratio indicates whether a company is having trouble meeting its interest payments -- any ratio less than 5 is a warning sign.
 Meanwhile, the debt-to-equity ratio is a good measure of a company's total debt burden.

-Kimberly-Clark has a debt-to-equity ratio of 132% and interest coverage of 11.
+Kimberly-Clark has a somewhat large debt-to-equity ratio of 121%, though its interest coverage is a sizable 10 times.